rqlite/rqlite/DOC/BACKUPS.md

 ```bash
 curl -s -L -XGET localhost:4001/db/backup -o bak.sqlite3
 ```
 Note that if the node is not the Leader, a HTTP 301 response will be returned with the Leader's address.
+The `curl` command above will automatically follow the Leader, due to the presence of the option `-L`.

 In either case the generated file can then be used to restore a node (or cluster) using the [restore API](https://github.com/rqlite/rqlite/blob/master/DOC/RESTORE_FROM_SQLITE.md).